• Home

 Software and Updates (for more detailed information, please read our dedicated Update Information page here):

-Q What updates are available for the ZS EV?
+Q What updates are available for the ZS EV and how are they installed?

 1) 2nd Generation Comfort System update June 2020.
 You may be charged for this, as MG deem it an improvement, rather than a defect so it is not covered under warranty.
 However, many dealers do not charge for it if you purchased your car from them.
 Major plus - Irritating bongs removed, outside temperature added to infotainment screen and number of miles remaining also added.